2025

 Neema Frank.
 She is from a family of four children, three girls and one boy, and is the second born.
 Both her parents are unemployed.
 Neema would like to be a soldier one day.
 She was educated at Losingira Primary School, and was selected to start at Lowasa Girls’ Secondary Boarding School, starting in January 2025.
 Her sponsor is Karen Davison, from Stockton on Tees.

 Primness Emmanuel.
 She is from a family of four children, all girls, and she is the second born.
 Both her parents are unemployed.
 Primness would like to be a doctor one day.
 She was educated at Sokoine Primary School, and was sleceted to start at Meserani Secondary Boarding School, starting in January 2025.
-Her sponsor is Matthew Short.
+Her sponsor is Matthew Short, who met Primness in Janaury 2025, and said, “I feel incredibly lucky and privileged to sponsor Primness.
+It was fantastic to meet her and I could quickly determine she has lots of drive, is very clever and has a great sense of humour.
+I hope we can help her fulfil her ambitions of becoming a doctor and serving others in Tanzania.
+Good luck Primness, we are all cheering you on from the UK.

 Rose Losikito.
 She is from a family of five children, one boy and four girls, and is the third born.
 Her father is unemployed and her mother collects milk to sell in the rest houses in the local village.
 Rose would like to be a nurse one day.
 She was educated at Meserani Juu Primary Schol, and was selected to start at Irkisongo Girls’ Secondary Boarding School, starting in January 2025.
 Her sponsors are Alan and Beverley Clifton, from Middlesbrough Erimus Rotary Club.
 Beverley has now retired as a Deputy Head teacher in a Secondary School.
 She spent all her working career as a teacher.
 Alan has also retired after working as a teacher, Senior Lecturer in Higher Education and in local Children’s Services.
 Beverley and Alan have two grown up sons.